norsez/BDShelfStackViewController/README.md

 `BDShelfStackViewController` is built based on `BDSSVData` defining each row - vertically or horizontally scrollable.  `BDSSVData` is based on `BDSSVRow`s which are delegates  for each row's displayed items.

 ### What is Shelf Stack?
-For the lack of a common term, we can a table of tables a shelf stack 🤷🏼‍♂️
+For the lack of a common term, we call a table of tables a shelf stack 🤷🏼‍♂️

 ```swift
 import BDShelfStackViewController //import the library